Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 Scenario B: Status Quo Continuation (probability: 50–55%)

-Trigger: Regulatory reform advances slowly; each Gateway approval still takes 12–18 months; 3T restriction held in limbo (neither formally adopted nor rejected); Starlink focuses on enterprise and government pipelines, deferrring residential scale.
+Trigger: Regulatory reform advances slowly; each Gateway approval still takes 12–18 months; 3T restriction held in limbo (neither formally adopted nor rejected); Starlink focuses on enterprise and government pipelines, deferring residential scale.

 Outcome: Speed holds at 38–45 Mbps; enterprise becomes the primary revenue engine (ARPU 5–8× residential); MNO backhaul in small-scale pilots.
 Qianfan produces psychological impact before 2029 but no substantive commercial service in Indonesia.